 In a season that’s ultimately all about shopping, brands run the risk of losing engaged consumers if their ads aren’t actionable.
 Keep in mind, viewers like clickable ads: Seven in 10 millennials like it when they can click on a product from an ad.9 Meet their demands with action-oriented ad formats and bidding strategies.

-Kayak is a great example of a brand that used video ads to spur consumer action.
-With TrueView for action, Kayak embedded calls-to-action directly into their video ads.
-To maximize effectiveness, the brand also used target cost-per-acquisition (CPA) bidding to get those ads in front of viewers who are likely to take action.
+KAYAK is a great example of a brand that used video ads to spur consumer action.
+With TrueView for action, KAYAK embedded calls-to-action directly into their video ads.
+To maximise effectiveness, the brand also used target cost-per-acquisition (CPA) bidding to get those ads in front of viewers who are likely to take action.
 In essence, they were able to turn a viewing experience into a shopping experience with one click.

 Back-to-school season has always been one of the biggest shopping moments of the year.
 But with shopping decisions increasingly informed by online video—especially video reviews—it’s now also one of the biggest viewing moments of the year.
 To ensure that your content doesn’t get lost in the crowd, infuse it with advice, representation, and easy ways for consumers to take action.